chetanc10/wee/README.md

 When run inside a project directory, `wee` manages:

 - **`.mise.toml`**
   Project-specific configuration used by `mise`.
-Created from template if missing.
+Created from wee-template.toml if missing.

 - **`.mise-setup.sh`**
   Sourced on entering project directory.
 Contains aliases and functions.